-Classes of Boat
+14-1 Classes of Boat

-The following classes of boat:
+The following classes of boat are raced:

-- Solo (C1x)
+- Solo (CIx)

 - Double Sculls (C2x)

 - Coxed Quadruple Sculls (C4x+)

-Construction of Offshore Rowing Boats
+14-2 Construction of Offshore Rowing Boats

+a.
 Offshore rowing boats used in offshore rowing competitions must meet the following three measurement requirements:

-- 1. Maximum permitted length over all
+Maximum permitted length over all

-- 2. Minimum permitted weight of boat
+Minimum permitted weight of boat

-- 3. Minimum permitted width of the boat measured at the following two locations, all measurements taken externally at the station of maximum overall beam:
+Minimum permitted width of the boat measured at the following two locations, all measurements taken externally at the station of maximum overall beam:

-- 3.1 width overall

-- 3.2 width at the Secondary Beam Measurement Point which shall be located at the specified height from the deepest point of the boat at that station
+- o width overall - width at the Secondary Beam Measurement Point which shall be located at the specified height from the deepest point of the boat at that station. - b.
 The maximum permitted length and minimum permitted weights are as follows:

 Boat Type Maximum length (m) Minimum weight (kg)

-C1x 6.00 35

-C2x 7.50 60
+Clx C2x 6.00 7.50 35 60

 C4x+ 10.70 140

+c.
 There is no restriction on the additional weight that can be added to a boat.

-There is no minimum length for Offshore Rowing boats.
+- d.
+There is no minimum length for Offshore Rowing boats. - e.
 The minimum permitted widths are as follows:

 Secondary Beam Measurement Point

-Boat type width overall (1) Height of Measurement Point above deepest point of boat width at Measurement Point (2)
+Boat type width overall (I) Height of Measurement Point above deepest point of boat width at Measurement Point (2)

-C1x 0.75 m 0.19 m 0.55 m
+Clx 0.75 m 0.19 m 0.55 m

-C2x 1.0 m 0.23 m 0.70 m
+C2x I.0 m 0.23 m 0.70 m

-C4x+ 1.3 m 0.30 m 0.90 m
+C4x+ I.3 m 0.30 m 0.90 m

-In offshore rowing boats, all rowers must be seated in line over the axis of the boat and all coxed boats shall be designed so that the cox is required to sit upright to the stern of the rowers.

-Boats must meet the minimum flotation standards such that when full of water with a crew of average weight equal to the design weight of the boat seated in the rowing position should float such that the top of the seat is a maximum of 5cm below the static waterline.
+- f.
+In offshore rowing boats, all rowers must be seated in line over the axis of the boat and all coxed boats shall be designed so that the cox is required to sit upright to the stern of the rowers. - g.
+Boats must meet the minimum flotation standards such that when full of water with a crew of average weight equal to the design weight of the boat seated in the rowing position should float such that the top of the seat is a maximum of 5cm below the static waterline. - h.
 In addition, offshore rowing boats shall be constructed with three (3) watertight compartments.
-These compartments may have watertight hatches or ports for access to these areas.

-Boats shall be designed and constructed so that the hulls are self-bailing; self-bailing shall mean that water in the boat will automatically be removed with through hull bailers by the forward movement of the boat, or by a cockpit floor properly pitched aft to an open transom.
+These compartments may have watertight hatches or ports for access to these areas. - i.
+Boats shall be designed and constructed so that the hulls are self-bailing; self- bailing shall mean that water in the boat will automatically be removed with through hull bailers by the forward movement of the boat, or by a cockpit floor properly pitched aft to an open transom. - j.
 It shall be the sole responsibility of the club using a boat to ensure that it complies with these requirements either with the required watertight compartments or built-in flotation utilising bags or tanks.

-Requirements for Offshore Rowing Boats and Equipment
+14-3 Requirements for Offshore Rowing Boats and Equipment

+a.
 In addition to the requirements above, offshore rowing boats shall comply with any additional requirements set down by any national, regional and/or local authority for participation in the particular offshore rowing competition.
 In particular: